 After a playdate at St. Louis Park’s Dakota Park Dog Park, book a service for your dog at Petropawlis.
 Get their nails “done” or go for full grooming services (does someone need a bath?).
 Need to run errands?
 Petropawlis’ doggy daycare is at your service.
 Plus, its boutique is fully stocked with plenty of canine swag, healthy foods and gourmet treats.
 Cap things off on the pet-friendly patio of McCoy’s Public House, where you can order cocktails and upscale comfort food — from killer mac and cheese to short-rib pot roast.

 7. Go to Grand Avenue

-This popular Saint Paul neighborhood is lined with Victorian homes and one-of-a-kind businesses known for being dog-friendly — Coffee Bene, Salut Bar Américain, Dixie’s On Grand and Red Balloon Bookshop are among those welcoming furry friends.
+This popular Saint Paul neighborhood is lined with Victorian homes and one-of-a-kind businesses known for being dog-friendly — Salut Bar Américain, Iron Ranger and Red Balloon Bookshop are among those welcoming furry friends.
 For a full-blown festival that celebrates all things dog, Paws on Grand in August includes a blessing of the animals, a “Dogs of Literature “costume contest, pet portrait-making and dog biscuit-decorating.

 8. Explore the North Loop